 Long-term vegan Torre Washington started competing in bodybuilding in 2009 and got his Pro card that same year, winning his second show.
-Ever since, he has won numerous competitions and placed in the top 3 in all but one of the sixteen he entered.
+Since then he has won numerous competitions and placed in the top 3 in all but one of the sixteen he entered.

 Torre advocates for veganism to his global fan base and brings awareness to the plight of animals as well as the need to heal mother earth through living the vegan lifestyle.
 He has been awarded the Humane Hero Award by the Florida Humane League in 2016 for his animal advocacy.